 The visitor participation together with Lil Buck’s artistic performance forever documented by digital media elevates the success of the Louis Vuitton Foundation exhibition to one of the greatest of our time.

-One thought on “This Performance Arts Video Has Been Viewed 8,965,326 Times
+One response to “This Performance Arts Video Has Been Viewed 8,965,326 Times”

 Hey!
 Leave a comment!